 If this combo sounds familiar, it is because this is entirely what Zscaler (ZS) has built.
 They protect outgoing traffic from endpoints to external servers (ZIA, their Secure Web Gateway) and incoming traffic from endpoints to origin servers (ZPA, their Zero Trust secure access method).
 Cloudflare evolved their Gateway and Access products into a new competiting platform called Cloudflare for Teams.
 [See more details on Cloudflare for Teams in my Cloudflare deep dive from March.]

 This shows what kind of architecture leverage these edge networks (aka edge cloud platforms) truly have.
-Cloudflare may have just doubled its TAM, with an ideal product for today’s stay-at-home world.
+Cloudflare may have just doubled its TAM, with an ideal product for today’s work-from-home world.
 Note that in response to the pandemic, Cloudflare happened to make this new product line free for the first 6 months.
 Last earnings, they noted that they already have 1000 customers on it, so I expect the company to see start seeing a revenue boost in Q420.
 In addition, their end-to-end protection platform seems to be much easier to deploy than Zscaler's, which is complex enough to heavily require system integration partners.